calcpw/calcpw.docs/encryption/ENCRYPTION.md

 ### Key derivation

-The key derivation is done using [PBKDF2](https://www.ietf.org/rfc/rfc2898.txt) with [SHA-256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) as the hash algorithm, the **information** as the salt, the **password** and an iteration count that will depend on the computing power of the designated hardware (currently the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/specifications/) with an [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) microcontroller).
+The key derivation is done using [PBKDF2](https://www.ietf.org/rfc/rfc2898.txt) with [SHA-256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) as the hash algorithm, the **information** as the salt, the **password** and an iteration count that will depend on the computing power of the designated hardware (the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/specifications/) with an [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) microcontroller).
 The result is a 32 byte pseudo-random key.

 ### Counter derivation